-Historical sea level data are rare and unrepeatable measurements with a number of applications in climate studies (sea level rise), oceanography (ocean currents, tides, surges), geodesy (national datum), geophysics and geology (coastal land movements) and other disciplines.
+Historical sea level data are rare and unrepeatable measurements with a number of applications in climate studies, oceanography (ocean currents, tides, surges), geodesy, geophysics and geology and other disciplines.
 However, long-term time series are concentrated in the northern hemisphere and there are no records at the Permanent Service for Mean Sea Level (PSMSL) global data bank longer than 100 years in the Arctic, Africa, South America or Antarctica.